yontartu/yontartu.github.io/_projects/(2) tour de france.md

 ---

+# A Visual History of the Tour de France

-Code in support of [my article](https://yontartu.github.io/articles/a-visual-history-of-the-tour-de-france) that charts the past century of Tour de France races can be found on [my GitHub](https://github.com/yontartu/tour-de-france).
+Code in support of [my article](https://yontartu.github.io/articles/a-visual-history-of-the-tour-de-france) (which charts the past century of Tour de France races) can be found on [my GitHub](https://github.com/yontartu/tour-de-france).

 The code snippets below show how I built some of the charts in my article.

 ### Chord chart